benhaim/uvm/Palladium/examples/C_to_AXI/README.md

 this is a working example of palladium running AXI driver which is controlled by FW commands of C code

-# Emulation tools setup
-## UXE171 (Cadence Palladium package)
+### UXE171 (Cadence Palladium package)
 an environment variable $UVM_HOME should be added pointing to Cadence UXE (something like /delivery/cadence/uxe/UXE171),as well “$UVM_HOME/tools/bin” should be added to $PATH (these are actually part of the execution script).
 Server and Palladium communication
 Palladium is physically connected to a server, where all Palladium services are currently up and running. this demo should be compiled and run on that server (ssh) as some different operations system might cause problems.

-## Demo overview
+### Demo overview
 This demo is a small local scenario of palladium model, consist of:
  - AXI memory model (with 12 bit width address)
  - AXI driver